 - Pasta: any sort of small resilient pasta shapes like orecchiette, ditali or shells are fine.
 Another popular option is breaking long pasta shapes like pappardelle or spaghetti into smaller pieces, that’s what I did here 😊.

-- Extra flavor: Serve with a good drizzle of extra virgin olive oil, black pepper.
-Another great addition is chopped parsley and freshly grated parmesan cheese, it only gets better!
+- Extra flavor: Serve with a good drizzle of extra virgin olive oil, some black pepper, fresh parsley, or a few Tbsps of this amazing homemade parsley pesto.
+It only gets better!

 WHAT DOES PASTA FAZOOL MEANS?